gacallea/local-cnode-docker/README.md

 An Ansible Role to build a Docker image and spin a container to manage a Cardano stake pool operations locally.

+To save CPU cycles and quite some time, this Role downloads the binaries for ```cardano-node, cardano-cli, cardano-hw-cli```.
+SPO Scripts are cloned from the latest repo.

 ## Specs ##

 ### Operating System ###